Israel to mobilize tens of thousands of reservists for expanded Gaza operation

 Gaza City operation could begin within days

-It remains unclear when the operation will begin, but it could be a matter of days and such a mobilization of reservists is the largest in months.
+It remains unclear when the operation will begin, but it could be a matter of days and the mobilization of reservists would be the largest in months.

-Prime Minister Benjamin Netanyahu has said the objective of the war is to secure the release of remaining hostages and ensure Hamas and other militants can never again threaten Israel.
+Prime Minister Benjamin Netanyahu has said the war's objectives are to secure the release of remaining hostages and ensure that Hamas and other militants can never again threaten Israel.

-The planned offensive, first announced earlier this month, comes amid heightened international condemnation of Israel's restrictions on food and medicine reaching Gaza and fears of another mass displacement among Palestinians.
+The planned offensive, which was announced earlier this month, comes amid heightened international condemnation of Israel's restrictions on food and medicine reaching Gaza and fears of another mass displacement among Palestinians.

-AP journalists saw small groups heading south from the city this week, but how many will voluntarily flee remains unclear.
-Some said they were waiting to see how events unfold before moving yet again, and many insist nowhere is safe from airstrikes.
+Associated Press journalists saw small groups heading south from the city this week, but it's unclear how many others will voluntarily flee.
+Some said they would wait to see how events unfold before moving yet again, with many insisting that nowhere is safe from airstrikes.

 “What we’re seeing in Gaza is nothing short of apocalyptic reality for children, for their families, and for this generation,” Ahmed Alhendawi, regional director of Save the Children, said in an interview.
 “The plight and the struggle of this generation of Gaza is beyond being described in words.”

-The call-up comes as a growing campaign of exhausted reservists accuses the government of perpetuating the war for political reasons and failing to bring home remaining hostages.
+The call-up comes as a growing campaign of exhausted reservists accuses the government of perpetuating the war for political reasons and failing to bring home the 50 remaining hostages, 20 of whom are believed to be alive.

-The families of the hostages and former army and intelligence chiefs have also expressed opposition to the expanded operation in Gaza City.
-Most of the families of the hostages want an immediate ceasefire and worry an expanded assault could imperil bringing the 50 hostages still in Gaza home.
-Israel believes that 20 are still alive.
+The hostages' families and former army and intelligence chiefs have also expressed opposition to the expanded operation in Gaza City.
+Most of the families want an immediate ceasefire and worry that an expanded assault could imperil securing the hostages' release.

-Guy Poran, a retired air force pilot who has organized veterans campaigning to end the war, said many reservists are exhausted after repeated tours lasting hundreds of days and resentful of those not called up at all.
+Guy Poran, a retired air force pilot who has organized veterans campaigning to end the war, said many reservists are exhausted after repeated tours lasting hundreds of days and resentful of those who haven't been called up at all.
 Most now just want to return to their lives.

 “Even those that are not ideologically against the current war or the government's new plans don't want to go because of fatigue or their families or their businesses,” he said.

-Arab mediators and Hamas said this week the leaders of the Palestinian militant group had agreed to ceasefire terms, though similar announcements have been made in the past that did not lead to a lasting truce.
+Arab mediators and Hamas said this week that the militant group's leaders had agreed to the terms of a proposed ceasefire, though similar announcements have been made in the past that didn't lead to a lasting truce.

-An Israeli official who spoke on condition of anonymity because they were not authorized to speak to the media said Israel is in constant contact with the mediators in an effort to secure the release of the hostages.
+An Israeli official who spoke on condition of anonymity because they were not authorized to speak to the media said Israel is in constant contact with the mediators in an effort to secure the hostages' release.

 Netanyahu has repeatedly said he will oppose a deal that doesn't include the “complete defeat of Hamas.”

-More than 62,122 people have been killed during Israel's 22-month offensive, Gaza’s Health Ministry said on Monday.
+More than 62,122 people have been killed during Israel's offensive, Gaza’s Health Ministry said Monday.
 The ministry is part of the Hamas-run government and staffed by medical professionals.
-The ministry does not say how many of the dead were civilians or combatants, but says women and children make up around half of them.
+The ministry does not say how many of the dead were civilians or combatants, but it said women and children make up around half of them.

 In addition to that toll, 154 adults have died of malnutrition-related causes since late June, when the ministry began counting such deaths, and 112 children have died of malnutrition-related causes since the war began.

-Note: This story was corrected to reflect that the Jabaliya refugee camp is not in Gaza City. ___ Lidman and Magdy reported from Tel Aviv, Israel and Cairo.